If you deal with depression or anxiety, you know all too well how frustrating it can be to find a treatment that gives relief.

 Solution: Find the root cause!

-Every symptom or disease has a root cause, and so does anxiety and depression.
+Every symptom or disease has a root cause, and so do anxiety and depression.

 Become your own health care advocate and start to look into your diet, mental health, and physical environment.